The following are fairly new books I recommend.

 By Teresa J. Rhyne, nonfiction

 It did take me a few chapters to get into this book as I had to get used to the writer’s voice.
-After that, I looked forward to reading about Teresa and her dog Chamois, both diagnosed with cancer at different times.
+After that, I looked forward to reading about Teresa and her dog Seamus, both diagnosed with cancer at different times.
 Although the book has it’s sad moments, it might be the one and only that has literally caused me to laugh out loud multiple times.

 Show Dog: The charmed life and trying times of a near-perfect purebred